ChrisHAdams/system-healthcheck-app/README.md

 # I'm no longer maintaining this repo....
 I've created another healthcheck application you can find at [here](https://github.com/ChrisHAdams/application-healthcheck).

+If you're still using this package and you need changes, then you can either get in touch or do it yourself.

 # System Healthcheck Application